 Initiating a Refund

-To refund an invoice payment, open the paid invoice and, from the More Options drop-down, select Refund Invoice.
+To initiate a refund, open the paid Invoice and, from the More Options drop-down, select Refund Invoice.

 Choosing a Refund Type